doomeer/kalandralang/README.md

 - most relevant Harvest crafts;
 - beastcrafting: imprinting and splitting items;
 - Betrayal crafting: Aisling;
+- influenced items;
-- influenced items.
+- synthesized items.

 Kalandralang does not support in particular:
 - unveiling;
 - Hollow and Sanctified Fossils;
 - Orb of Dominance;
-- Eldricht currencies;
 - lucky Harvest crafts;
 - "reforge more common" Harvest crafts;
 - flasks (unless you like the idea of having rare flasks);
-- synthesized items;
+- cluster jewels;
-- implicits in general.
+- implicits other than Eldritch implicits.